Therapy for Anxiety & Panic

 we develop tools to help with anxiety symptoms

-we identify where boundaries need to be made to create safety
+we identify where boundaries need to be made

 we learn to interrupt anxious thoughts & beliefs